Tofu311/wardrobe-wizards/README.md

 ## Mobile (Flutter)

-> Flutter and Android Studio/Xcode needs to be installed to build & run mobile app
+> Flutter and Android Studio/Xcode need to be installed to build & run mobile app
 ```curl
 flutter run
 ```